emqx/blog/en/202003/mqttx-v1-3-0-was-officially-released-an-elegant-cross-platform-mqtt5-desktop-test-client.md

 - Certificate selection is optimized , which supports to select more certificate format files.

 This project is completely open sourced.
-If you have any questions during use, you can go to [GitHub](https://github.com/emqx/MQTTX/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) to submit your questions and opinions, or Fork our MQTT X project, and submit the revised PR to us.
+If you have any questions during use, you can go to [GitHub](https://github.com/emqx/MQTTX/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) to submit your questions and opinions, or Fork our MQTTX project, and submit the revised PR to us.
 We will carefully review and respond shortly.